-All concerns and or allegations about adults working in or on behalf of St Chad's CofE Nursery & Infant School (including supply teachers, contractors, and volunteers) will be reported, recorded, and dealt with promptly and appropriately.
+All concerns and or allegations about adults working in or on behalf of St Chad's C of E Nursery and Infant School (including supply teachers, contractors, and volunteers) will be reported, recorded, and dealt with promptly and appropriately.

-By doing so everyone in St Chad's CofE Nursery & Infant School will:
+By doing so everyone in St Chad's C of E Nursery and Infant School will:

-- Create and embed a culture of openness, trust, and transparency - Help to identify concerning, problematic or inappropriate behaviour at an early stage - Minimise risk of abuse - Ensure that school staff are clear about professional boundaries and act within these, in accordance with the ethos and value of St Chad's CofE Nursery & Infant School.
+- Create and embed a culture of openness, trust, and transparency - Help to identify concerning, problematic or inappropriate behaviour at an early stage - Minimise risk of abuse - Ensure that school staff are clear about professional boundaries and act within these, in accordance with the ethos and value of the school.

-St Chad's CofE Nursery & Infant School recognise there are two levels of allegation/concern
+St Chad's C of E Nursery and Infant School recognise there are two levels of allegation/concern

-1. Allegations that may meet the harms threshold

-2. Allegations/concerns that do not meet the harms threshold, also known as 'low level concerns'
+- 1. Allegations that may meet the harms threshold - 2.
+Allegations/concerns that do not meet the harms threshold, also known as 'low level concerns'